-1.3.
-Objectives of this study

-In the context of Hispanic, both migrant and non-migrant, farmworkers in the North America, the primary objective of this study was to determine whether there are associations between the directly measured, sensor-based and subjective evaluations of overall exertion levels as well as at exertions in local body parts.
-Specifically, this study aimed to determine 1.) the association between metabolic, i.e. cardiovascular, load and the overall Omni and RPE scales, and 2.) the association between localized muscle fatigue measured through EMG and the local CR-10 scales.
+In the context of Hispanic, both migrant and non-migrant, farmworkers in North America, the primary objective of this study was to determine whether the subjective measures of the exertion of the overall body and at the local body parts could be used to predict the workload and fatigue directly measured with sensors.
+Specifically, this study aimed to determine 1.) the association between metabolic, i.e. cardiovascular, load and the overall Omni and RPE scales, and 2.) the association between localized muscle fatigue measured through electromyography and the local Borg CR-10 scales.

 2. Methods